Best Golf Courses in North Myrtle Beach

 13. Shaftesbury Glen Golf & Fish Club

-This course is inspired by English-style layouts.
+English-style layouts inspire this course.
 It has 18 holes, wide fairways, and big greens.
 The bunkers are deep, and there’s water on a few holes, but it’s fair and fun for all levels.
+There’s also a fishing lake nearby, so if you want to relax after golf, you can bring your rod too.

 Ready to Plan Your Golf Trip?